modos189/docker-vestacp-lite/README.md

 ```

 Your site is now proxied to vestcp-docker and automatically received a ssl certificate.

-But so far no access to the vesta control panel.
-Let's fix this.
+You can also access the panel from a separate subdomain:

-Open `nano /opt/vestacp/vesta/local/vesta/nginx/conf/nginx.conf` and change
+Open `/opt/vestacp/vesta/local/vesta/nginx/conf/nginx.conf` and change
 `ssl on;` to `ssl off;`

 Then restart vesta: